 This serves as our Customer Relationship Management System and 1:1 meeting scheduler.
 Each team member/user within our free HubSpot account has the ability to set up a personal URL link, allowing people to schedule 15, 30, or 60-minute meetings with them.
 This tool syncs directly with our Google Calendars.
 Once a meeting is scheduled, a calendar invite is automatically emailed to both parties and includes our respective UberConference information.

 As event planners, we are master list takers and makers, so naturally we have a tool that enables us to check boxes.
 Asana is a cloud-based project management tool that empowers our organization to plan, organize, and execute our work seamlessly.
 This keeps our team focused on goals, projects, and deliverables respectively and collectively.
 We’re able to track which assignments haven’t been started, are in progress, or completed.
-We can also assign tasks, set deadlines, and link files and other resources.
+We can also assign tasks, set deadlines, and link files and send direct messages.
 Asana helps our company streamline workflows, processes, and procedures to get (sh)it done.

 Did you enjoy our top 5 tips for working from home?
 Let us know!
 Or do you have any tips and tools for remote work that you’d like to add to our list?
 Comment below.